Molly Brown House

 Molly’s mother, Johanna, stayed in Catherine Ellen’s old room

-The image of the entity of Johanna has been seen in the room’s window.
+Images of her entity have been seen in the room’s window.

 The entity of a male servant

-The entity of a male servant in a grumpy mood has been seen in the mirror hanging near the stairs on the first floor.
+This frequently grumpy spirit has been seen in the mirror near the stairs on the first floor.

-5 to 6 entities have moved back into their own home.
+Five to six entities have moved back into their own home.

 1340 Pennsylvania Street